Licensing Guides

 The #1 newsletter for the trades.

-How to Become an HVAC Professional in Missouri
+How to Get an HVAC License in Missouri

-To enter the HVAC field in Missouri, you need to learn and gain work experience.
+APPRENTICESHIP/WORK EXPERIENCE: To enter the HVAC field in Missouri, you need to learn and gain work experience.
 Missouri has common HVAC license requirements at the municipal level and to satisfy employer expectations.
-Most often you’ll need to acquire some combination of classroom training and hands-on work experience.
-In St. Louis, for example, you can complete a four-year apprenticeship, which would combine 7,500 hours of documented on-the-job experience and related classroom education or demonstrate a minimum of 7,500 hours of documented work experience before taking the county-mandated exam.
-Kansas City requires you to be at least 21 years old and have a high school diploma or GED, have three years of experience and pass an examination to be given for the City of Kansas City, Missouri, by Prometric or the International Code Council (ICC) before you can apply for a Certificate of Qualification.
+Most often, you’ll need to acquire some combination of classroom training and hands-on work experience.
+In St. Louis, for example, you can complete a four-year apprenticeship, which would combine 7,500 hours of documented on-the-job experience and related classroom education, or demonstrate a minimum of 7,500 hours of documented work experience before taking the county-mandated exam.

 Some employers will act as a sponsor in a registered apprenticeship through Missouri’s Office of Apprenticeship, which maintains a list of registered apprenticeships that meet national standards for registration with the U.S. Department of Labor.
 Apprenticeships through the Department of Labor are recognized nationwide, so your credentials will move with you.
 You will be required to attend classes at night or on weekends to get the requisite theoretical training, but you’ll be getting your academic instruction in tandem with your practical experience, and you probably won’t be paying for all of it.

-CONSIDER BECOMING AN INDEPENDENT CONTRACTOR: If you wish to own your own business in the HVAC field in Missouri after you’ve accumulated significant experience and local licensing and certifications, you’ll need a state-issued business license from Missouri Secretary of State’s Office, workers’ compensation insurance, liability insurance and unemployment insurance.
-You may also be required by your municipality to post a cash deposit prior to seeking licensing like in Kansas City.
+CONSIDER BECOMING AN INDEPENDENT CONTRACTOR: If you wish to own your own business in the HVAC field in Missouri after you’ve accumulated significant experience and local licensing and certifications, you’ll need a state-issued business license from the Missouri Secretary of State’s Office, workers’ compensation insurance, liability insurance, and unemployment insurance.

-How Long Does it Take to Become an HVAC Tech in Missouri?
+How Long Does it Take to Get an HVAC Contractors License in Missouri?

 Missouri HVAC Training Programs and Schools